kekuchan/swarmbject/docs/std/fs/FileStates.md

-# "std::fs::EntryTypes" enum:
+# "std::fs::FileStates" enum:

-## "folder" constexpr data member:

-Indicates a folder.

-## "file" constexpr data member:

-Indicates a file.

 ## "none" constexpr data member:

-Indicates a non-filesystem entry.
+Indicates that the file is closed.

+## "opening" constexpr data member:

+Indicates that the file is opening.

+## "open" constexpr data member:

+Indicates that the file is open.

+## "close" constexpr data member:

+Indicates that the file is closing.

+## "read" constexpr data member:

+Indicates that the file is being read.

+## "readCall" constexpr data member:

+Indicates that the file is being read with readCall.

+## "write" constexpr data member:

+Indicates that the file is being written.

+## "writeCall" constexpr data member:

+Indicates that the file is being written with writeCall.

+## "writeMove" constexpr data member:

+Indicates that the file is being written with writeMove.

 # Software license

-Copyright (c) 2021 SWARMBJECT contributors
+Copyright (c) 2024-2025 SWARMBJECT contributors

 Redistribution and use in source and binary forms, with or without modification, are permitted